 Chemistry exams will emphasize factual knowledge and assess the achievement of the Learning Outcomes.
 Short answer, essay questions, diagrams and multiple-choice questions may be used.
-Exams focus on what happens in class as supplemented and amplified by the readings and notes.
-Exam structure is currently all multiple choice but may vary depending on needs that arise.
-All lecture exams are currently multiple choice and will be administered in-person.
+Exams focus on what happens in class as supplemented and amplified by the readings/notes.
+All lecture exams are multiple choice.
+Specifics about exam structure will be discussed by each professor on the first day of class.

 Assignments and exams may be given in class or online via d2L/eLearn.
-For those administered online through d2L/eLearn, students may be required to use a virtual proctoring program like Respondus Lockdown Browser with Monitor.
+For those administered online through d2L/eLearn, students may be required to use a virtual proctoring program like

+Respondus Lockdown Browser with Monitor.
 Virtual proctoring programs will require a compatible device, microphone, and webcam.
 In the event that the student does not use the specified requirements or the entire assignment or exam is not completely proctored, this could result in a grade of zero "0" for the assignment or exam.
 Students will be provided specific testing procedure and assignment completion information directly from the instructor.